Microglia: Scavenging

 In addition to being very sensitive to small changes in their environment, each microglial cell also physically surveys its domain on a regular basis.
-This action is carried out in the ameboid and resting states.
+This action is carried out in the ameboid and resting states via highly motile microglial processes.
 While moving through its set region, if the microglial cell finds any foreign material, damaged cells, apoptotic cells, neurofibrillary tangles, DNA fragments, or plaques it will activate and phagocytose the material or cell.
 In this manner microglial cells also act as "housekeepers", cleaning up random cellular debris.
 During developmental wiring of the brain, microglial cells play a large role regulating numbers of neural precursor cells and removing apoptotic neurons.
 There is also evidence that microglia can refine synaptic circuitry by engulfing and eliminating synapses.
 Post development, the majority of dead or apoptotic cells are found in the cerebral cortex and the subcortical white matter.
 This may explain why the majority of ameboid microglial cells are found within the "fountains of microglia" in the cerebral cortex.